yeokm1/pi-radio/README.md

 1. Supports most Singaporean radio stations with online audio streams
 2. Volume control
 3. Shows IP address when left and right buttons are pressed
-4. Better sound quality compared to a typical FM radio!
+4. Better sound quality compared to a typical FM radio
 6. (Optional) Starts on boot, waits for internet connection before playing.
 Ready to play in about 30 seconds.
 7. (Optional) Don't need to shutdown properly.
 Read-only file system prevents data corruption when powered off incorrectly.